Pyrausta tyralis

-Pyrausta tyralis, the coffee-loving pyrausta moth, is a moth in the family Crambidae.
+Pyrausta tyralis, the coffee-loving pyrausta moth, is a species of moth in the family Crambidae.
 It was described by Achille Guenée in 1854.
 It is found in the United States, where it has been recorded from New York to Illinois and from Florida to Arizona.
 It is also found from Mexico to Venezuela, as well as on the West Indies.

 The wingspan is about 17 mm.
 Adults have been recorded on wing year round.

 The larvae feed on Psychotria nervosa, Psychotria undata, Bidens connata and Dahlia species.